Wuj94/take-home-task/README.md

-This is an exercise I've been asked to solve for an interview.
+This is an exercise I was asked to solve for an interview.

 # Take home task